-The Relations between Diffuse and Performance-Specific Trust with Reform: A Research Report
+The Relations between Diffuse and Performance-Specific Trust with Reform

 The Middle East and North Africa region boasts populations whose pride in their nations remains at a high level.
 The region also enjoys a youth cohort with tremendous energy, entrepreneurship, and endurance, which otherwise is unfortunately and mistakenly labeled as “the youth bulge”.
 Such a cohort has worked tirelessly to improve their livelihoods and the conditions of their respective countries, whether in the form of collective activism or individual work.
 In this report, we sought to explore the relations between nationalism or national pride and youth’s tendency to admit to the existence of an issue and in turn, reform or change.